Use Gluster with Oracle Cloud Native Environment

 10.0.0.162:vol_9d2f56d3d5b7b31dc92d7f60e302dbc0 on /usr/share/nginx/html type fuse.glusterfs (rw,relatime,user_id=0,group_id=0,default_permissions,allow_other,max_read=131072)

-At this point, the Kubernetes environment is creating Gluster volumes when a PersistantVolumeClaim is created and deleting them when deleting the PersistantVolumeClaim.
+At this point, the Kubernetes environment creates Gluster volumes when creating a PersistantVolumeClaim and removes them when deleting the PersistantVolumeClaim.

 Summary